zymdev/nzvisa/student-visa/statement-of-purpose-reapplication.md

 I am married to Zay Yar Min, who is currently employed as a Senior Software Development Manager at NETe2 Asia in Singapore since October 2010 (15 years of continuous employment).
 We have two daughters: May La Min (9 years old, born 26 May 2016 in Singapore) and Kyal Sin Khaing (6 years old, born 1 September 2019 in Singapore).

-Both children were born in Singapore and are currently studying here.
+Both children are currently studying in Singapore.
 May La Min holds a student pass and will be attending Primary 4 next year.
 Kyal Sin Khaing will be attending Primary 1 next year, and her student pass has recently been approved.
-I actively participate in my daughters' education and have served as a parent volunteer at Park View Primary School, receiving a Certificate of Appreciation in 2023.
+I actively participate in my daughters' education and have served as a parent volunteer at Park View Primary School, receiving a Certificate of Appreciation in 2023 (documented in "Certificates.pdf").

 Singapore has become our family's second home.
 My husband has worked there continuously since 2010 (15 years), and our entire family life - from our daughters' births to their education and social development - is deeply rooted in Singapore.
 We maintain our primary residence at 139 Pasir Ris Street 11, #07-195, Singapore 510139, as documented in "Evidence of Family and Financial Commitments.pdf".